National Conference of Constitutional Law Scholars 2021

 Professor of Law at Harvard Law School

-Guy Uriel Charles is a professor at Harvard Law School, specializing in constitutional law, election law, and race and law.
+Guy Uriel Charles is a Professor of Law at Harvard Law School, specializing in constitutional law, election law, and race and law.

 Jamal Greene